alexhbnr/mitoBench-ancientMT/README.md

           --cores 20
 ```

+In all three examples, replace the config file `mitoBench_pipeline-config.json`
+with the version of the config file in which you specified the paths to the
+sample list, the temporary directory, the project directory etc.

 ## Overview of the pipeline

 This pipeline is built to process per-sample BAM files and return a mtDNA